Better Icons & URIs

-In Comments vs. Responsive Images: A Negotiation, I explained how I had switched to Netlify’s responsive image solution in preparation for integrating comments, which I had decided I wanted.
+In Comments vs. Responsive Images: A Negotiation, I explained how I switched to Netlify’s responsive image solution in preparation for integrating comments, which I had decided I wanted.
 Well… I don’t know any more.

 We shall see.
 I don’t feel a pressing need to add them.
 Perhaps a more permanent answer will become clear in time.
 Either way, I still have every intention of supporting Webmentions.